appium/appium/packages/appium/docs/en/guides/config.md

 - [TypeScript declarations for Appium Configuration](https://github.com/appium/appium/blob/master/packages/types/lib/config.ts)

 To describe in words, the config file will have a root `server` property, and all arguments are child properties.
-For certain properties which must be supplied as comma-delimited lists, JSON strings, and/or external filepaths, these instead will be of their "native" type.
+For certain properties which must be supplied on the command-line as comma-delimited lists, JSON strings, and/or external filepaths, these instead will be of their "native" type.
 For example, `--use-plugins <value>` needs `<value>` to be comma-delimited string or path to a delimited file.
 However, the config file just wants an array, e.g.,: